codewars/docs/content/authoring/kata/read-solution-file.md

 ---
+title: How to Read a Solution File
 kind: recipe
 ---

-# How to Read a Solution File

 Some kata may wish to analyze the content of the solution file in order to verify requirements related to the code itself.
 For example, tests of a code golf kata would probably want to verify the length of the submitted solution.